 ifconfigcommand and press enter.

-- The result look like this:
+- The result looks like the following:

 - You can see one paragraph per network card on your system.

 eth0 corresponds to the wired card, and wlan0 is the Wi-Fi card.

 In each paragraph, you can see the IPv4 and IPv6 configuration, the MAC address and a few statistics about the network card.

 - The MAC address is visible after the “ether” keyword, here:

 - So, in this case, the MAC address is b8:27:eb:4f:15:95.

 That’s it!
 You can now do the same thing on your Raspberry Pi, and use the MAC address in your router configuration.